PEPPER GROWING TIPS

 Also, do not use bleach on your pepper seeds and never refrigerate your seeds while trying to get them to germinate!

-Seeds can be dunked in hydrogen peroxide in a sieve or strainer for one minute and then rinse in water.
-This is important for seeds that have a lot of nooks and crannies, like the Manzanos.
-Hydrogen peroxide will take any mold spores of the seed surface, and will not damage the seed, like bleach sometimes can.
+Seeds can be dunked in hydrogen peroxide in a sieve or strainer for one minute and then rinsed in water at planting time.
+This hydrogen peroxide treatment can be important for seeds that have a lot of nooks and crannies, like the Manzanos.
+Hydrogen peroxide will take any mold spores off the seed surface, and will not damage the seed, like bleach sometimes can.

-and punch some drain-holes for water with a fork in the bottom.
-Fill container with potting soil and sprinkle with the starter-fertilizer solution to settle soil.
-Plant seeds, spacing 1/2" apart, and cover with no more than 1/8" of potting soil.
-Water with the Seed starter solution, and use the solution instead of tap water, whenever the containers need to be re-watered.
-Do not use tap water or well-water on very young seedlings., because the chlorine or minerals may damage the seedlings.
+and fill them with potting soil and sprinkle with the starter-fertilizer solution to settle soil.
+Plant seeds, spacing 1/2" apart, and cover with no more than 1/8" of additional potting soil.
+Water again with the Seed starter solution, and use the solution instead of tap water, whenever the containers need to be re-watered.
+Do not use tap water or well-water on very young seedlings., because the chlorine or minerals may damage the seedlings.l.

 Once seedlings are a few inches tall, transplant seedlings into their own individual 3" or 4" pots, and let plants grow to 6-8" tall.